-- Focal Plane Shutter: Usually implemented as a pair of light-tight cloth, metal, or plastic curtains, placed just ahead of the film in the focal plane.
+Usually implemented as a pair of light-tight cloth, metal, or plastic curtains placed just ahead of the film in the focal plane.
 They had the advantage because the lenses could be changed.

-- Simple Leaf Shutter: These involve single or two leaves which are in front of the lens.
+These involve single or two leaves that are in front of the lens.
 When triggered, they open to allow the film to be exposed, before closing again.